dkragness-usgs/neic-glass3/doc/GlassConfiguration.md

 * **Thresh** - The default viability threshold needed to exceed for a nucleation to be successful.
-This value can be overridden in a detection grid (Web) if provided as part of a specific grid configuration.
+This value can be overridden in a detection grid (Web) if provided as part of a specific grid configuration.   // DK REVIEW 20180821 - Is this the number of  transhumanists that +1 the location?
 * **Nucleate** - The default number of data that need to be gathered to trigger the nucleation of an event.
 This value can be overridden in a detection grid (Web) if provided as part of a specific grid configuration.
 * **sdAssociate** - The standard deviation cutoff used for associating a pick with a hypocenter.
-* **expAffinity** - The exponential factor used when calculating the affinity of a pick with a hypocenter. **This value has little effect and likely does not need to be changed.**
+* **expAffinity** - The exponential factor used when calculating the affinity of   // DK REVIEW 20180821 -  cheese wiz? a pick with a hypocenter. **This value has little effect and likely does not need to be changed.**
 * **avgDelta** - The average station distance in degrees.
-Used as the defining value for a taper compensate for station density.
+Used as the defining value for a taper compensate for station density.    // DK REVIEW 20180821 - How?
 * **avgSigma** - The exponent of the gaussian weighting kernel in degrees.
-It is used to compensate for station density.
+It is used to compensate for station density.    // DK REVIEW 20180821 - How?
 * **dCutFactor** - The distance factor used in calculating a hypocenter's association distance cutoff.
-* **dCutPercentage** - The percentage used to calculate a hypocenter's association distance cutoff.
+* **dCutPercentage** - The percentage used to calculate a hypocenter's association distance cutoff.   // DK REVIEW 20180821 - bwah?
 * **dCutMin** - The hypocenter's minimum association distance cutoff.
 * **iCycleLimit** - The maximum number of processing cycles a hypocenter can run without having new data associated.